 On the other hand, coliving spaces include everything in their fixed monthly fee and never add hidden surprises to that price.

 Plus, with coliving spaces, you gain an influential community, networking opportunities, and profound friendships.
 That’s a lot of extras included in one fixed fee.

 Coliving is about so much more than simply a nice place to stay.
 People who choose to live in coliving spaces often do so to gain access to a vibrant community comprised of motivated individuals.

-The Coliving.com example we just looked at focuses on building a community full of entrepreneurs, remote workers, freelancers and students.
-Therefore, their events, activities, and meetups will likely consist of chances to co-mingle with those same types of people.
-This allows the residents to share experiences and learn from each other in order to augment their journeys.
+The Coliving.com example we just looked at focuses on building a community full of entrepreneurs, remote workers, freelancers, and students.
+Therefore, their events, activities, and meetups will likely have chances to co-mingle with those same types of people.
+This allows the residents to share experiences and learn from each other to augment their journeys.